springernature/frontend-package-manager/README.md

 ### Create styleguide demo

-As part of the `validation` and `publication` steps, if there is an optional `demo` folder present within a package, the [`util-package-renderer`](https://github.com/springernature/frontend-toolkit-utilities/tree/master/packages/util-package-renderer) is used to generate a static `index.html` file that is used to display a working demonstration of the package for use in a styleguide.
+As part of the `validation` and `publication` steps, if there is an optional `demo` folder present within a package, the [`util-package-renderer`](https://github.com/springernature/frontend-toolkit-utilities/tree/master/packages/util-package-renderer) generates a static `index.html` file that is used to display a working demonstration of the package for use in a styleguide.
 This file is published as `demo/dist/index.html` to NPM.

 You can run the following command to generate this file locally and test out any `demo` code.
 The file can be safely committed:

 ```
-$ ./node_modules/.bin/sn-package-demo
+$ ./node_modules/.bin/sn-package-demo -p name-of-package
 ```

 ## Continuous Integration